sktime/skbase/docs/source/about/governance.rst

-Changes are approved "lazily" when after *reasonable* amount of time the change receives approval from at least one core developer and no rejections (excercise of core developer veto right).
+Changes are approved "lazily" when after *reasonable* amount of time the change receives approval from at least one core developer and no rejections (exercise of core developer veto right).

 .. _gov_bep: